eikouji/rock-paper-scissors-JS-Game/README.md

 # Description #
 A JavaScript paper-scissors-rock game.

-Rock beats scissors, but loses to Paper
+Rock beats Scissors, but loses to Paper

-Paper beats rock, but loses to Scissors
+Paper beats Rock, but loses to Scissors

-Scissors beats paper, but loses to rock.
+Scissors beats Paper, but loses to Rock.

 If Scissors = Scissors, Paper = Paper, OR Rock = Rock, there will be a draw.